 Sidharth Shukla Reveals Shehnaz Was His Only Source Of Relaxation & She Used To Take Away All Stress

 Sidharth Shukla and Shehnaz Gill bonded really well in the Bigg Boss 13 house.
 Fans called the duo's friendship adorable and even nick-named them 'Sidnaaz'.
-Recently, in on a live chat with her fans on Instagram, Shehnaz, who is currently seen finding a suitable partner in the reality show Mujhse Shaadi Karoge, revealed that she found love in Sidharth and cannot fall in love again.
+Recently, on a live chat with her fans on Instagram, Shehnaz, who is currently seen finding a suitable partner in the reality show Mujhse Shaadi Karoge, revealed that she found love in Sidharth and cannot fall in love again.
 Now, Sidharth has opened up about his bond with Shehnaz.
 He revealed that Sana was his only source of relaxation and she used to take away all the stress.

 ‘Shehnaz Was My Only Source Of Relaxation’

 Sidharth was quoted by TOI as saying, "I have never coaxed anyone so much in my life, but it was never tiresome.
 It was completely worth it as we had a lot of fun together.
 We used to continuously fool and joke around.
 She was my only source of relaxation.
-People say brain drain in a negative way, but I would say she used just relax me mentally and take away all the stress.
+People say brain drain in a negative way, but I would say she used to just relax me mentally and take away all the stress.
 I enjoyed being with her."

 Sid & Sana Used To Talk About Random Things